mdn/content/files/en-us/web/http/cors/index.md

 The server responds with `Access-Control-Allow-Origin: https://foo.example`, restricting access to just the requesting origin domain.
 It also responds with `Access-Control-Allow-Methods`, which says that `POST` and `GET` are viable methods to query the resource in question (this header is similar to the {{HTTPHeader("Allow")}} response header, but used strictly within the context of access control).

 The server also sends `Access-Control-Allow-Headers` with a value of "`X-PINGOTHER, Content-Type`", confirming that these are permitted headers to be used with the actual request.
-Like `Access-Control-Allow-Methods`, `Access-Control-Allow-Headers` is a comma separated list of acceptable headers.
+Like `Access-Control-Allow-Methods`, `Access-Control-Allow-Headers` is a comma-separated list of acceptable headers.

 Finally, {{HTTPHeader("Access-Control-Max-Age")}} gives the value in seconds for how long the response to the preflight request can be cached for without sending another preflight request.
 In this case, 86400 seconds is 24 hours.
 Note that each browser has a [maximum internal value](/en-US/docs/Web/HTTP/Headers/Access-Control-Max-Age) that takes precedence when the `Access-Control-Max-Age` is greater.